tenzir/tenzir/web/blog/vast-v2.1/index.md

 vast rebuild [--all] [--undersized] [--parallel=<number>] [<expression>]
 ```

-The on-disk format of VAST's partitions is versioned.
-By default, the `rebuild`
+A rebuild is not useful when upgrading outdated partitions, but also when
-command only considers partitions whose version number is not the newest
+changing parameters of up-to-date partitions.
+Use the `--all` flag to extend a
-version.
-The `--all` flag makes the command instead consider _all_ partitions
+rebuild operation to _all_ partitions.
+(Internally, VAST versions the partition
-rather than only outdated ones.
-This is useful when you change configuration
+state via FlatBuffers.
+An outdated partition is one whose version number is not
-options and want to regenerate all partitions.
-The `--undersized` flag causes
+the newest.)

-VAST to only rebuild partitions that are under the configured partition size
+The `--undersized` flag causes VAST to only rebuild partitions that are under
-limit.
+the configured partition size limit `vast.max-partition-size`.

 The `--parallel` options is a performance tuning knob.
 The parallelism level
 controls how many sets of partitions to rebuild in parallel.
 This value defaults